 For easy loading and unloading, back your vehicle up to the large door at the front of the building.

 We only charge for filming days.
 For example, equipment is picked up Monday afternoon/night for a shoot starting at 6 AM Tuesday morning and then the equipment is returned Wednesday morning.
 You are only charged for one filming day (Tuesday).

 Do you require insurance?

-No!
 We understand that most of our clients do not have production insurance and can’t afford the cost of insurance.
 If you don’t have insurance, our rental policy is "you break it, you pay for it". (damages are fairly uncommon and usually minor) You may be required to provide insurance depending on the cost of the equipment that is being rented, but generally no insurance is required.